facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 ///

-In the example below, we can see that using `v` in the middle of a Roman numeral list works just fine, but if we try and start a new list with `v`, we get an alphabetically ordered list.
+In the example below, we can see that using `v` in the middle of a Roman numeral list works just fine, but if we try and restart/start a new list with `v`, we get an alphabetically ordered list.

 ```
 iii. item 3